Cruise Advice For The Best Tangier Ville Port Experience

 Water & Sailing Excursions

-Although less common than land tours, there are several ways to experience Tangier from the water.
+Although less common than land tours, there are several ways to experience the area by water.

-Private Boat Tours: A one-hour private cruise through the Bay of Tangier, offering a unique perspective of the city skyline and even the distant Spanish coast on clear days.
+Private Boat Tours: A one-hour private cruise through the bay, which offers a unique perspective of the city skyline and even the distant Spanish coast on clear days.

 Sailing the Strait of Gibraltar: Small-group sailing trips often pass Cap Spartel and the Hercules Caves.
 They also provide a more peaceful sightseeing experience.